FractonicMind/MEI/docs/MIE_Academic_Paper.md

-Mathematical Identity Encoding: A Steganographic Method
+### Mathematical Identity Encoding: A Steganographic Method

-Author: Lev Goukassian

 Abstract: This paper introduces a novel method for steganography.
 The proposed system, called Mathematical Identity Encoding (MIE), embeds binary data within a grid of mathematical expressions.
 In this system, a binary '0' is represented by a literal zero, while a binary '1' is represented by any mathematical expression that resolves precisely to the value of one.
 This approach transforms a secret message into a format that appears to be a mathematical exercise or abstract notation.
 We will define the encoding rules, analyze its formal properties, and explore its potential applications in digital watermarking, user authentication, and computational education.